 High-end productions will generally work with professional video engineers to develop a plan and list equipment needs.
 This will likely include higher-end cameras and audio equipment, mixers, workstation computers, hardware encoder(s), and more.

-The final category of costs we’ll look at here is the cost of professional services.
-This may include things like building a website, creating a video portal, assistance in creating mobile apps, and other similar tasks.
+The final category of costs to consider is the cost of professional services.
+This may include building a website, creating a video portal, assisting in developing mobile apps, and other similar tasks.

 Here at Dacast, we offer various professional services to broadcasters at affordable prices.

 The highest additional cost that we haven’t covered here is the cost of staff and operators for your live streaming.
 This cost will vary depending on your specific needs and is essential to consider in addition to the cost of streaming solutions.

 As you can tell, video streaming costs vary greatly based on the situation.
 Some broadcasters can get away with investing hundreds of dollars (or less) on their streaming needs, while others need to invest thousands.

 There are a variety of great live streaming platforms on the market today.
 They vary significantly in terms of pricing and features.